Fundamental Instrument Maneuvers

 Primary Rule: Attitude + Power + Configuration = Performance

-• Pilots should learn what combinations of power, configuration, and attitude are necessary to attain their airplane’s desired performance.
-This reduces workload.
+• To reduce workload, pilots should learn what combinations of power, configuration, and attitude are necessary to attain their airplane’s desired performance.

 • Attitude changes should be held momentarily and then evaluated for performance.
 This prevents “chasing the needles.”